ilarijn/worldmapgenerator/README.md

 ## World map generator

+Procedural terrain map generation.

-To start the application (requires Java 11 or later), clone this repository and run `./gradlew run`
+To use the application (requires Java 11 or later), clone this repository and run `./gradlew run`

 For test and checkstyle reports, run `./gradlew build` and go to `/build/reports/`